babylonlabs-io/cosmos-bsn-contracts/README.md

 This thin layer is naturally written in Go, and uses the Cosmos SDK.

-An integrator can import the `babylon` module into their Cosmos SDK-based chain, and use the provided functionality to interact with the Babylon contracts, following the demo app's guidelines and layout, which is provided in `babylon-sdk`](https://github.com/babylonlabs-io/babylon-sdk) as well.
+An integrator can import the `babylon` module into their Cosmos SDK-based chain, and use the provided functionality to interact with the Cosmos BSN contracts, following the demo app's guidelines and layout, which is provided in `babylon-sdk`](https://github.com/babylonlabs-io/babylon-sdk) as well.